MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 RUN powershell -Command "& { Add-WindowsFeature -Name NET-Framework-Core -Source c:\sxs }"
 ```

-This dockerfile can be used to create a container image that will have the .NET 3.5 framework installed.
+Run `docker build` which will consume the dockerfile and create the new container image.

 ```powershell
 Docker build -t dotnet35 C:\dotnet35\
 ```

 Run “docker images” to see the new image.
-This image can be used to run a container with the .NET 3.5 framework installed.
+This image can now be used to run a container with the .NET 3.5 framework pre-installed.

 ```powershell
 Docker run -it dotnet35 cmd